raiahyxs/PETADOPTIONPROJECT/README.md

 | :--- | :--- | :--- | :--- |
 | **🚀 Project Lead / Developer** | Rhealyn / Group 1 | **vasquez.rhealyn.dll@gmail.com** | [https://github.com/raiahyxs](https://github.com/raiahyxs) |

-> **We are actively looking for collaborators to help us enhance the UI with more stunning animations!**

 ### **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.